 - Downsize your home.
 Not only could this boost your savings if you sell, but you could also reduce your utility costs and maybe even your property taxes.

 - Relocate to an area with a lower cost of living.
 However, remember to factor in the cost of travel if family and friends are farther away.

 - Research your state and municipal laws to see if they offer property tax reductions or “freezing” for people over a certain age.
-Or check out this handy state-by-state guide to taxes on retirees for your own state.

 Cut Costs on Household Expenses

 - Bundle your telecommunications plans to cut costs on your cell phone and internet.

 - Get a smart thermostat to regulate heating and cooling times to shave a few dollars off your utility costs.

 - Ask your utility company about available discounts on maintenance packages and services, such as electricity, home heating and water.

 - Replace toilets and showerheads with water-saving models to slow your water costs.

 - Talk to your friends and family about bulk buying together for savings on groceries.
 Items with a long shelf life such as pasta, paper products, canned goods and laundry detergent are good choices.
 Even meat can be cheaper bought in bulk, as long as you have freezer space.

 - Grow your own vegetables and fruit in a backyard garden.
 It’s more than good exercise and an excuse to spend time outdoors, it might even help cut your produce costs.
 Or try indoor gardening to grow leafy greens, herbs, tomatoes and peppers in containers or a small countertop greenhouse.